 Center for Actinide Science & Technology

-Created in 2016, the CAST is a collaboration between seven laboratories and universities throughout the United States.
+Created in 2016, the CAST is a collaboration between nine laboratories and universities throughout the United States and Canada.
 The full CAST team has integrated expertise that effectively spans the entire field of actinide chemistry, materials, and physics.
 Members from universities and national laboratories include leaders in materials synthesis, magnetism, theory, computation, separations, characterization, and solution chemistry.
 Several of the CAST investigators already have strong collaborations, working relationships, and excellent joint publication records, and this is leveraged within the CAST research plan.
 A unique attribute of the CAST team that is invaluable to the collaborative operational nature of the CAST is the number of members with experience both utilizing user facilities and managing large radiological laboratories.
 As the CAST Director, FSU Professor Thomas Albrecht-Schmitt leads the team.
-Professor Albrecht-Schmitt has been a recognized leader in the field of actinide chemistry and nuclear energy for two decades, is broadly experienced in inorganic, organometallic, environmental, and materials chemistry, and is actively involved disseminating scientific knowledge to the general public.
+Professor Albrecht-Schmitt has been a recognized leader in the field of actinide chemistry and nuclear energy for two decades, is broadly experienced in inorganic, organometallic, environmental, and materials chemistry, and is actively involved in disseminating scientific knowledge to the general public.

 Experimental and Theoretical Methods